Jeiwan/uniswapv3-book/src/milestone_2/tick-bitmap-index.md

     ...
 ```

-Similarly, when selling $y$, we're:
+Similarly, when selling $y$, we:
-1. taking the current tick's word and bit positions;
+1. take the current tick's word and bit positions;
-1. making a different mask, where all bits to the left of the current tick bit position are ones and all the bits to the right are zeros;
+1. make a different mask, where all bits to the left of the current tick bit position are ones and all the bits to the right are zeros;
-1. applying the mask to the current tick's word.
+1. apply the mask to the current tick's word.

-Again, if there's no initialized ticks to the left, the rightmost bit of the previous word is returned:
+Again, if there are no initialized ticks to the left, the rightmost bit of the previous word is returned:
 ```solidity
     ...
     initialized = masked != 0;